daisy-clark/enews-doc/content/_index.en.md

 ---
-title: "Learn Theme for Hugo"
+title: "Documents for Enews"
 ---

-# Hugo learn theme
+# Enews Documents

-[Hugo-theme-learn](http://github.com/matcornic/hugo-theme-learn) is a theme for [Hugo](https://gohugo.io/), a fast and modern static website engine written in Go.
-Where Hugo is often used for blogs, this multilingual-ready theme is **fully designed for documentation**.
+Enews is a project for scraping contents from internet, generating mobi file with reader optimization, pushing to users' client.

 This theme is a partial porting of the [Learn theme](http://learn.getgrav.org/) of [Grav](https://getgrav.org/), a modern flat-file CMS written in PHP.